-How to Make Simple Boiled Baby Potatoes
+How to Make Delicious Boiled Baby Potatoes

 Start by selecting the smallest potatoes you can find.
 If they are not bite-sized, you may want to cut them in half.
 Make sure they are all roughly the same size, so that they boil at the same rate.